hlf20010508/miniopy-async/README.md

     return redirect(url)
 ```

-Check more example in <a href="https://github.com/hlf20010508/minio-async/tree/master/example">example</a>
+Check more examples in <a href="https://github.com/hlf20010508/minio-async/tree/master/examples">examples</a>

 <br/>